goschtl/zope/Sandbox/J1m/customdoctests/src/zc/customdoctests/README.txt

 ps1
    The first-line prompt, which defaultd to ``'>>>'``.

+   This must be a regular expression that matches exact;y 3 characters.

    (Note that you can't override the second-line prompt.)

 comment_prefix
-   The comment prefix string, which defaults to '#'.
+   The comment prefix regular expression, which defaults to '#'.

 transform
    A function used to transform example source, which defaults to a